HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 * The HDEA SHALL apply translations to the data as needed using the Trust Service Provider when specified by the Knowledge Artifact.

-* The HDEA SHOULD leverage FHIR to research data model mappings in the [CDMH IG](http://hl7.org/fhir/us/cdmh/index.html) to identify the FHIR resources and APIs required to populate the Data Marts.
+* The HDEA SHOULD leverage FHIR to research data model mappings in the [Common Data Models Harmonization (CDMH) IG](http://hl7.org/fhir/us/cdmh/index.html) to identify the FHIR resources and APIs required to populate the Data Marts.

 ### Data Mart Requirements

 Data Marts store the extracted data from the Data Source using different data models and technologies.
 Once the data is extracted from the Data Sources the HDEA could automatically populate the Data Mart if it supports FHIR APIs.
 Currently most Data Marts do not support FHIR.
-Standardizing the ability to populate a Data Mart using FHIR APIs will be desirable to enable efficient data partner onboarding and data mart population.
+Standardizing the ability to populate a Data Mart using FHIR APIs is desirable to enable efficient data partner onboarding and data mart population.

 * Data Marts SHOULD support POST FHIR APIs for each of the US Core resource profiles so that the HDEA can populate the Data Mart.